zsoltime/awesome-recruitment-tests/README.md

-# Awesome Recruitement Tests
+# Awesome Recruitment Tests

-This is a curated list of awesome coding assignments and recruitement tests.
+This is a curated list of awesome coding assignments and recruitment tests.

+Contributions are very welcome.
+Please see [CONTRIBUTING.md](https://github.com/zsoltime/awesome-recruitment-tests/blob/master/CONTRIBUTING.md).

 ## Contents